rip3rs/ng2-material-dynamic-form/README.md

 # ng2-material-dynamic-form
 A simple dynamic form module using material design for angular 2

+**Version: 0.0.19**
+Build is working with angular ng serve.
+Not working with ng serve --prod

 **NOTE**
 This is still in very early stages.
 A lot might break.